webhoanhao/simple-router/README.md

 // Require the router class
 include '../src/Route.php';

-// Require the controller class (in your project) include '../app/Controllers/HomeController.php';
+// Require the controller class (change path to match your project) include '../app/Controllers/HomeController.php';

 // Use router namespace
 use WebHoanHao\SimpleRouter\Route;

-// Use app namespace (in your project) use App\Controllers\HomeController;
+// Use app namespace (change namespace to match your project) use App\Controllers\HomeController;

 // Add your routes